openstack/glance/doc/source/glanceapi.rst

   This header is optional.

-  When Glance finds the string "true" (case-insensitive), the image is marked as a public image, meaning that any user may view its metadata and may read the disk image from Glance.
+  When Glance finds the string "true" (case-insensitive), the image is marked as a public one, meaning that any user may view its metadata and may read the disk image from Glance.

   When not present, the image is assumed to be *not public* and owned by